maxi0604/bergbuch/README.md

 - It prevents mindless copy-pasting and deepens understanding
 - Rust

-# Part 1
+# Part 2
-Part 1 is somewhat completed.
+Part 2 (the tree walk interpreter) is somewhat complete.
 You can run it or its test suite as follows.

 ```sh
 cargo run [file.lox]
 cargo test
 ```
+On the same machine, it's about three times slower than the author's `jlox` implementation (after replacing the default `HashMap  with `FxHashMap`).
+I think this is fair, given that it has a simple object model with reference counting instead of decades of JVM optimizations under the hood.

 # License
 My code is licensed under MIT.
 If any significant (i. e. large enough to not be covered as a quote) parts of the book end up here, I do not intend to unlawfully relicense them.